 This time, his words came out differently.
-It was like they were pained and scared because if it wasn’t Uncle Bart, then it was one of these things, and if it was one of these things, he was as good as dead.
+It was like they were pained and scared because if it wasn’t Uncle Bart, then it surely was another one of these things, and if it was one of these things, he was as good as dead.

 “Dead?
 What’s dead?
-Like my grandfather Clyde lying there in the coffin when we went to his viewing?
+Like my grandfather Charlie lying there in the coffin when we went to his viewing?
 Don’t think about this now; RUN!” he thought, and then he remembered what might be ahead.

 At least he assumed it was dead.
 Its head was ripped open, and there was blood everywhere.
-Colin didn’t want to go see it up close for fear he was still alive, but something in him just knew that this beast wasn’t coming back.
+Colin didn’t want to go see it up close for fear it was still alive, but something in him just knew that this beast wasn’t coming back.
 Unlike his video games, there was no reset button on this one.

 “You’ll be fine.
 I know.
 It’s a lot to face all at once.”